The Starlight Express: Production

 The Starlight Express was produced by Lena Ashwell at the Kingsway Theatre in London, as one of her high-quality wartime entertainments.
 The production was announced in The Times, mentioning that the small orchestra pit of the theatre would be enlarged to accommodate a full orchestra.
 It opened on 29 December 1915.
 The premiere was to have been the conducted by the composer, but because Lady Elgar had suffered concussion a few days before as the result of a traffic accident, he stayed at home with her, and the conductor was the young Julius Harrison.
 It ran for only one month, closing on 29 January 1916.

 The reasons for the failure were inappropriate design of the characters and scenery by Henry Wilson (who had been chosen and his work approved by Lena Ashwell), and the difficulty Pearn had in making something theatrical with her adaptation of the book.
 Both Blackwood and Elgar had expressed misgivings about the design, and Blackwood had considered using his right to object and get a new artist.
 Blackwood objected to "this murder of my simple little Play ...
 Arts & Crafts pretentious rubbish stitched onto your music by a silly crank who has never read the play".
 Elgar agreed.
 This would have meant postponement of the opening.
 The critics who reported their view of the opening night, while praising the music and particular performers, remarked on the lack of substance to the story.
 The music did not deserve to be forgotten.
 Elgar negotiated with The Gramophone Company, and on 18 February 1916, the music was recorded on eight sides, with the songs performed by Agnes Nicholls and Charles Mott.
 Later that year the three Organ Grinder's Songs were published by Elkin, with a piano accompaniment arranged by Julius Harrison.

+Plot

+A simplistic version of Blackwood's novel.
+According to the elgar.org website, "A family of children, trapped in the oppressive world of adults, forms a secret society whose members collect stardust and live in star caves.
+They seek to rescue their parents from an earthly existence and eventually succeed, taking them also to a star cave."